Mesmerising Beauty of County Sligo

 Mullaghmore Beach Sligo

-If you are looking for a lovely place to stay in County Sligo you can’t go wrong with Mullaghmore.
-The village is home to some great sea-side hotels and B&B’s.
-You will also find a variety of seaside bars and restaurants that you can visit after a day spent at the beach.
+You can’t go wrong with Mullaghmore if you want a lovely place to stay in County Sligo.
+The village is home to some tremendous seaside hotels and B&Bs.
+You will also find a variety of seaside bars and restaurants you can visit after a day spent at the beach.

-A lot of the seafood dishes in the restaurants and bars come right from this harbour- so, you won’t get fresher food than here.
+Many of the seafood dishes in the restaurants and bars come right from this harbour- so you won’t get fresher food than here.

 Rosses Point Beach